 Does Washington DC Have Medical Marijuana Reciprocity?

-Washington DC dispensaries may recognise cards from the following states:
+Washington DC dispensaries may recognize cards from the following states:

 - New Hampshire